 In order to bridge the widening opportunity gap and help more New Yorkers find quality jobs, we must first understand the complex forces shaping our urban workforce.
 CSS is a trusted source of information and analysis on poverty and employment trends in New York City.
 We put this insight to work by proposing actionable policy solutions that improve economic opportunities for poor and marginalized New Yorkers.

-The CSS Office of Legal Counsel has represented low-income New Yorkers ever since its inception.
+The CSS Legal Department has represented low-income New Yorkers ever since its inception.
 Early legal battles concerned voting rights for people of color, environmental justice, and public housing and benefits for people with mental illnesses.

 At CSS we advocate for education and employment as ways out of poverty and the criminal justice system.